-He is the recipient of a ‘Queensland Great’ Award (2017) and the Asia Pacific Leadership Award by the Council for Advancement and Support of Education (2016).
+He was the recipient of a ‘Queensland Great’ award in 2017 and the Asia–Pacific Leadership Award by the Council for Advancement and Support of Education in 2016.

 Emeritus Professor Joan Cooper (Commissioner)

-Professor Joan Cooper was previously a Higher Education Consultant, a position she took on after retiring as Pro-Vice Chancellor (Students) of the University of New South Wales (UNSW).
-Her other senior academic executive positions include Deputy Vice Chancellor (Academic) at Flinders University, and Dean of Informatics at the University of Wollongong where she served as Chair of the University Senate (Academic Board).
+Emeritus Professor Joan Cooper was previously a higher education consultant, a position she took on after retiring as Pro Vice-Chancellor (Students) at the University of New South Wales (UNSW).
+Her other executive academic positions include Deputy Vice-Chancellor (Academic) at Flinders University and Dean of Informatics at the University of Wollongong where she served as Chair of the University Senate (Academic Board).
 She has also held senior positions at two other Australian universities.

 Professor Cooper has wide-ranging experience both nationally and internationally in tertiary education accreditation and quality audits.
-In the last 10 years she has served on a number of accreditation/quality panels including chairing many panels in Australia, Asia and the Middle East.
-Professor Cooper also has experience of managing quality audits.
+In the last 10 years she has served on accreditation/quality panels including chairing many panels in Australia, Asia and the Middle East.
+Professor Cooper also has experience in managing quality audits.

 Adrienne Nieuwenhuis (Commissioner)

-Adrienne was an inaugural member of both the Higher Education Standards Panel (2011-2014) and the National Skills Standards Council (2011-2013).
-Adrienne was reappointed to the Higher Education Standards Panel for a further 3-year term in 2018.
+Adrienne was an inaugural member of the Higher Education Standards Panel (2011–14) and the National Skills Standards Council (2011–13).
+She was reappointed to the Higher Education Standards Panel for a further three-year term in 2018.

-Adrienne has been a member of the South Australian Skills Commission since 2013 and has held several roles within the Commission, including Deputy Chair of the Commission (2013-2014; 2019-2020) and Chair of the Commission’s Traineeship and Apprenticeship sub-committee (2013 – present).
-Adrienne is also a member of the Australian Industry and Skills Committee.
+Adrienne has been a member of the South Australian Skills Commission since 2013 and has held several roles within the Commission, including Deputy Chair of the Commission (2013–14, 2019–20) and Chair of the Commission’s Traineeship and Apprenticeship subcommittee (2013 – present).
+Adrienne was also a member of the Australian Industry and Skills Committee (2019–22).

-Adrienne has over 30 years of experience in tertiary education and has been a member of various state and federal committees and working parties associated with tertiary education.
-She holds an Honours degree in science and a Master degree in education policy and administration.
+Adrienne has over 30 years’ experience in tertiary education and has been a member of various state and federal committees and working parties associated with tertiary education.
+She holds an honours degree in science and a master’s degree in education policy and administration.

 Stephen Somogyi (Commissioner)

-Steve was appointed a TEQSA Commissioner in November 2021, bringing with him extensive global experience in the financial services, health care, higher education and prudential regulation sectors and as a chair of boards and audit and risk committees.
+Steve Somogyi was appointed a TEQSA Commissioner in November 2021.
+He has extensive global experience in the financial services, health care, higher education and prudential regulation sectors and has chaired boards and audit and risk committees.

-He has previously served as Strategic Adviser to Monash University, Victoria University, the University of Melbourne, University of Adelaide, Siemens, Queensland Investment Corporation and the Australian Council of Education Research, chairing complex projects including the new Queen Street Precinct to improve student experience in the City of Melbourne.
-He also jointly created the Net Zero Program for Monash to achieve energy savings and zero net carbon emissions by 2030 and developed a strategic approach to the Higher Education and Health Care sectors for the Siemens Smart Cities Business Unit.
-He is a member of the Expert Review Group for ACER with respect to Financial Adviser exams.
+He has chaired complex projects including the Queen Street Precinct project to improve student experience for Victoria University.
+He also helped create the Net Zero Program for Monash to achieve energy savings and zero net carbon emissions by 2030 and developed a strategic approach to the Higher Education and Health Care sectors for the Siemens Smart Cities Business Unit.

-Steve formerly served 10 years as Chief Operating Officer at RMIT University and has held a range of senior roles in government and industry at Australian Prudential Regulation Authority, Trowbridge Consulting, Mayne Nickless, Bonlac Foods, Capital Structure, IOOF Board, CPI Group, National Mutual, Benchmark Hospital Group and CGU Insurance.
-His work on boards includes service as Member of the Safety, Rehabilitation and Compensation Commission, Chair of Guild Group, Director of UniSuper including Chair of Audit, Risk and Compliance Committee, Chair of Higher Ed Services, Chair of Course Loop and Director of Study Loans.
+His work on boards includes serving as a Commission Member of the Safety, Rehabilitation and Compensation Commission, former Chair of Guild Group, Director of UniSuper including Chair of the Audit, Risk and Compliance Committee, former Chair of Higher Ed Services, Chair of Course-Loop and former Director of Study Loans.

-Earning a Master of Science in High Energy Physics from University of Melbourne and a Master of Science in Management, Sloan Fellow, from Massachusetts Institute of Technology, Steve is a now Fellow of the Institute of Actuaries of Australia, of the Australian Institute of Company Directors and of the Financial Services Institute of Australia.
+Earning a Master of Science in High Energy Physics from the University of Melbourne and a Master of Science in Management (Sloan Fellow) from Massachusetts Institute of Technology, Steve is a Fellow of the Institute of Actuaries of Australia, of the Australian Institute of Company Directors and of the Financial Services Institute of Australia.